 The story turned in September 2009 when Medallion Home acquired the remaining Cascades lots at the Levitt bankruptcy auction.
 Medallion is a respected Florida regional homebuilder, and the company committed to completing the original Levitt master plan rather than overlaying a new-builder design.
 The remaining homes were finished, the amenity package was completed, and the community reached its final 614-home build-out.

-Three practical implications for anyone considering a Cascades purchase today:
+Three practical implications for anyone considering a Cascades purchase or listing today:

 The 28,000 sq ft main clubhouse is the heart of Cascades.
-It’s worth describing in detail because the amenity package is one of the strongest in Estero’s 55+ inventory and the single largest reason owners say they bought here.
+It’s worth describing in detail because the amenity package is one of the strongest in Estero’s 55+ inventory and the single largest reason owners say they bought here — and the single strongest selling point when we market a Cascades listing.

 The Cascades clubs roster, anchor for the community’s day-to-day social rhythm: